 - 1/8 teaspoon cayenne pepper

 - Cover steak with plastic wrap; pound with a meat mallet to 1/2-in. thickness.
 Remove plastic.

-- Arrange bacon widthwise at center of steak.
+- Place bacon widthwise at center of steak.
 In a bowl, mix remaining ingredients; spoon over bacon.
-Starting at a short side, roll up jelly-roll style; secure with toothpicks.
+Starting at a short side, roll up steak jelly-roll style; secure with toothpicks.
 Cut into six slices.

-- Grill pinwheels, covered, over medium heat 5-6 minutes on each side or until beef reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
+Grill pinwheels, covered, over medium heat 5-6 minutes on each side or until beef reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
 Discard toothpicks before serving.
 Yield: 6 servings.

 Originally published as Spinach Steak Pinwheels in Quick Cooking May/June 2003, p37